Drift: The Performance DRAIN That Feels Like Work

 You still type.
 Script the call.
 Outline the conversation.
 Write the opening line.
 Type out the three points you need to make before you walk into that room.
 You are not writing an essay.
 You are rehearsing.
 And rehearsal reduces the cognitive load of the actual event so dramatically that the thing you have been avoiding for two weeks becomes something you can do in the next ten minutes.

-This is not a productivity hack.
-This is behavioral science.
-Mental rehearsal has been shown in peer-reviewed literature to improve performance and reduce cognitive load across high-stakes environments — from surgical teams to elite athletes to military operators.
+This is behavioral science, not a productivity hack.
+Mental rehearsal has been shown in peer-reviewed literature to improve performance and reduce cognitive load across high-stakes environments: Surgical teams, elite athletes, or military operators.

-Identify the DRAIN.
-Run the CLEAR.
-Make your MOVE.
+Identify the DRAINS.
+Run the CLEARS.
+Make your MOVES.

-Drift is the DRAIN.
-Starting is the CLEAR.
+Drift is an identified DRAINS.
+Starting is an apprriate CLEARS.
 Set the timer.
-That is the first MOVE.
+That is the initial move from all MOVES.

 If you want to identify which DRAIN is impairing your performance right now, start with the free Performance Readiness Assessment.
 Ten minutes.
 Physician-designed.
 No app download required.